Tag Archives: Sofia Vergara

 My fingers are crossed that Manganiello and Vergara’s real-life chemistry translates just right onscreen to tell this story.

-I’m not sure that this is a based on a true events but it does remind me of the story of real life athlete Brian Banks who’s feature length film is out in August this year.
-How different will the stories be, I wonder.
+I’m not sure this is based on true events, but it does remind me of the story of real-life athlete Brian Banks, whose feature-length film is out in August this year.
+How different will the stories be, one wonders.

 Xavier Scott Evans, Burt Young, Vincent Pastore, James Madio, Yancey Arias and Michael Rispoli also star.